lfborjas/nix-playground/README.md

 # Astral Arcanum Backend

+## Building

+Given nix is installed, this should build the executable for a given repo in the `code` folder:

+    nix-build -A astral-arcanum-app ./nix/monorepo.nix

 ## Setup

 We use [nix](https://nixos.org/guides/install-nix.html) for compiling the packages in this project.
 At the time of writing, installation on